MPAS-Dev/compass/docs/users_guide/overview.rst

     cd compass
     git submodule update --init --recursive

-The MPAS repository is a submodule of COMPASS repository.
+The MPAS repository is a submodule of compass repository.
 For example, to compile MPAS-Ocean:

 .. code-block:: bash